-- A. A review of the investment results achieved over the prior quarter and year in relation to the account restrictions and the General Manager's investment views and internal policies in effect prior to, and during the period; - B. The General Manager's current outlook for the financial markets during the next six to twell months: - C. The General Manager's internal investment policies that have been adopted in response these expectations; - D. The appropriateness of the present portfolio given the expectations, internal in 'estn ont policies and the Board's requirements; and - E. A review of the guidelines relative to any constraint that the General Minager reels limits his/her ability to respond to market developments in a manner consistent with the investment objectives. - F. If the Reserve Cash Portfolio becomes out of balance, the In estment Manager has a period of 90 days to bring the portfolio back into balance as per the guideline referenced in Section VI. - G. This IPS should be reviewed annually by the General Mr. nager, Board Treasurer and Assistant General Manager and any recommendations for changes are ented to the Board.
+A. A review of the investment results achieved over the prior quarter and year in relation to the account restrictions and the General Manager's investment views and internal policies in effect prior to, and during the period;

+B. The General Manager's current outlook for the financial markets during the next six to twelve months;

+C. The General Manager's internal investment policies that have been adopted in response to these expectations;

+D. The appropriateness of the present portfolio given the expectations, internal investment policies and the Board's requirements; and

+E. A review of the guidelines relative to any constraint that the General Manager feels limits his/her ability to respond to market developments in a manner consistent with the investment objectives.

+F. If the Reserve Cash Portfolio becomes out of balance, the Investment Manager has a period of 90 days to bring the portfolio back into balance as per the guidelines referenced in Section VI.

+G. This IPS should be reviewed annually by the General Manager, Board Treasurer and Assistant General Manager and any recommendations for changes presented to the Board.